 - Played straight in Unreal.
 Both the tubular flashlight and the cumbersome-looking searchlight don't have to be fiddled with by hand, and the flares aren't tossed manually, they simply spawn and fly off in front of the player when activated.

-- Prey (2006): how exactly Tommy holds his Zippo without burning himself if he can keep it lit while holding a gun is unknown.
+- Prey (2006): How exactly Tommy holds his Zippo without burning himself if he can keep it lit while holding a two-handed weapon is unknown.
 It doesn't show up even when he's using one-handed hardware like the wrench.

-- In Far Cry, the beam of the angle-head light you can find is always on the center of the screen like it's being worn as a headlamp.
+- In Far Cry 1, the beam of the angle-head flashlight you can find is always on the center of the screen like it's being worn as a headlamp or on a chest strap.
 It's never shown in Jack's character model when it can be seen in cutscenes either.